 You can test this feature with a Localization Extensions developer preview store.

 The Duties and Taxes developer preview gives your development store the ability to charge duties calculated by Shopify during checkout, which avoids surprise charges for customers upon delivery.

-Using the 2020-04 version of our REST or GraphQL Admin APIs, you can fetch duty amounts charged on international orders through checkout.
+Using the 2020-04 version or higher of our REST or GraphQL Admin APIs, you can fetch duty amounts charged on international orders through checkout.
 Using the GraphQL Admin API, you can create refunds that include the duty on an entire order or individual line items.